 Funding treatments to end paralysis...

-Simply put – Trust PA Spinal Injury is a UK registered charity raising funds to help end the permanence of spinal cord injury paralysis (paralysis from a broken neck or back).
+Simply put – Trust PA Spinal Repair is a UK Registered Charity No. 1093038 raising funds to help end the permanence of spinal cord injury paralysis (paralysis from a broken neck or back).

 The Trust PA Mission Statement

 Helping spinally injured people by funding scientific/clinical work to relieve their difficulties & aid their recovery.
 We do this by helping to fund the vital pre-clinical studies which are the gateway to new ground breaking treatments.
 These are in the process of being designed, developed and tested to end the permanence of paralysis from a broken neck or back know as spinal cord injury (SCI).
 We do this in memory of Paul-André Blundell (known to all his friends as P-A).

 FIND INFO ABOUT - Paul-André Blundell (P-A) Click - HERE

 Trust PA is working in memory of Paul-André Blundell (P-A) to help fund the process of converting and testing ground breaking laboratory science into real clinical treatments for the repair of spinal cord injury (SCI) paralysis.
 Over the coming years this will help to improve the sensation and movement for SCI paralysed men, women and children in NHS Hospitals.